 There are various ways to get around Ho Chi Minh City: private car, taxi, motorbike taxi, cyclo, bus, bicycle, and walking.
-Bus is one of the most favorite means of transportation of not only locals but also domestic and foreign tourists thanks to the low prices, safety, and comfort.
+Bus is one of the most favorite means of transportation of not only locals but also domestic and foreign tourists thanks to the low fare, safety, and comfort.
 Although bus is not the most convenient mean of transportation, it is a good choice for adventurous and budget travelers.
 You can save so much money and experience the local life if you choose public bus to travel Ho Chi Minh.
 You can find that getting around the city by bus is not as difficult as you think with the help of this Ho Chi Minh City Bus Guide.

 Pros and cons of public buses in Ho Chi Minh City

 Advantages of buses in Ho Chi Minh City include:

 - The bus fare in the city is 5,000 – 40,000 VND (0.25 – 1.75 USD).
 In comparison to other means of transportation, bus is the cheapest.

 - In Vietnam, especially the hustle and bustle Ho Chi Minh, traffic is a bit crazy so that it is sometimes dangerous for you to go by cyclo, motorbike, or bicycle.
 Taxi and bus are safer than the mentioned means of transportation.